 November 19, 1938: Here’s an interesting news blurb about location shooting for The Wizard of Oz being canceled.
-The only problem is, none of the film was filmed on location (nor was any of it ever planned to be), it was all filmed on MGM soundstages.
+The only problem is, none of the movie was filmed on location (nor was any of it ever planned to be), it was all filmed on MGM soundstages.

 November 20, 1940: Here’s a review of Little Nellie Kelly plus an ad placed in the “Film Daily” trade magazine promoting various MGM films including Strike Up The Band.

 November 20, 1942: For Me And My Gal went into general release.
 It had its premiere in New York City at the Astor Theater on October 21st and was a huge hit.
 On an investment of $802,980.68, the film would go on to gross $4,371,000.

 For Me And My Gal is notable not just because it’s a great film, but also for the screen debut of Gene Kelly (thanks to Judy’s help) and also for the fact that it’s the first time Judy had above-the-title-solo billing.
 It’s also Judy’s first real adult role.
 Most people point to Presenting Lily Mars as Judy’s first adult role mainly because she’s presented (in the finale) for the first time in a glamorous way.
 The reality is that For Me And My Gal is her first adult role.
 Of course, she’s perfect.
 She and Kelly make a perfect team, too.
 They ended up starring together in three films, the other two being The PIrate (1948) and Summer Stock (1950).

-November 20, 1942: Judy’s set to help out a marine, sailor and a soldier during Thanksgiving.
+November 20, 1942: Judy’s set to help out a marine, sailor, and soldier during Thanksgiving.
 I wonder if that actually happened and if it did, what they chatted about.